timtadh/zhang-shasha/README.md

     assert compare.distance(a, a) == 0

 #### Another Example:
-    from zss import distance
-    from zss.test_tree import Node
+    from zss import distance, Node

     A = (
         Node("f")